The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-- The Capital One Spark Cash Plus and The Plum Card from American Express are two business charge cards that allow small-business owners to spend with no preset limit
+- The Capital One Spark Cash Plus and The Plum Card® from American Express are two business cards that allow small-business owners flexibility when it comes to their spending limit.

 - While the Spark Cash Plus offers cash back rewards, the Plum Card features a discount on your balance (if paid within a certain period)

 - The right card for you will come down to your preferred rewards strategy and the additional card benefits you want